Teachers' Guide | Graduate School of Life Sciences

 1. Acknowledge the reality of GenAI: clearly communicate to students that you are aware of the capabilities of GenAI, including its limitations and ethical implications.
 Encourage an open and transparent classroom environment where students can discuss their thoughts and concerns about using GenAI in their academic work.

 For example, you could provide the students with a disclosure agreement that clearly defines how GenAI tools can and cannot be used in your course/s.
-See example Disclosure Agreements.
+For suggestions for this, see example Disclosure Agreements.

 1. Evaluate vulnerable assignments: review existing assignments that are susceptible to automation by GenAI.
 Basic skills such as conducting literature reviews and simple data analyses, while still necessary in academia, are increasingly prone to automation.
 The introduction of GenAI also requires new competencies such as effectively prompting GenAI tools to perform traditional academic tasks.
 Moreover, given that GenAI is capable of producing text with correct grammar and well-structured sentences, a shift in pedagogical focus toward evaluating argumentation, critical thinking, and depth of content becomes increasingly necessary.
 To adapt to this changing landscape, consider restructuring assignments to either incorporate GenAI in a guided manner or to include more in-class tasks that require application of traditional academic skills.
 If you would like more detailed advice on how to do this, please see Advice for Tailoring Teaching and Assessment Methods to Incorporate GenAI.